 Start by rinsing out your mouth with lukewarm water and, if necessary, use dental wax from the store to cover any sharp edges.
 For pain, gently apply a cold compress to the outside of your cheek and take over-the-counter pain medication.

 You’ll have the best chance of saving your tooth if you can see Dr. Julovich within one hour.
 Until then, start by gently rinsing out your mouth with lukewarm water.
 Then, taking care to hold the tooth only by the crown, not the root, rinse it off and place it back in its socket, facing the right way.
 If this isn’t possible, put the tooth in a glass of cold milk or water, or hold it in your cheek pouch to make sure it stays moist.

-Whether it’s a permanent or temporary crown, gently rinse and dry the crown and put a dab of dental cement from the drugstore in it (or toothpaste in a pinch) before putting it back over the tooth.
+Whether it’s a permanent or temporary crown, gently rinse and dry the crown and put a dab of dental cement from the drugstore in it (or a small dab of toothpaste) before putting it back over the tooth.
 Don’t use glue or adhesive, as this can make our job more difficult when you arrive for treatment.